SEEING PALESTINE: POLITICAL TOURISM

 The prize was a Bible.

-I never read the darn thing but always felt I should have, and since I was headed for The Holy Land, decided this would be the perfect opportunity.
+I never read the darn thing but always felt I should have, and since I was now headed for The Holy Land, decided this would be the perfect opportunity.
 Reading it where the famous events took place would make it stick in memory too.

 On the plane from New York to Frankfurt a tall and beautiful, young graduate student of Theology sat down beside me, on her way to the same summer adventure I was.
-The plane contained a good number of participants in our program.
+The plane contained a number of participants in our program.

 Wow!
 I thought, a man could go astray!